 They have similar compounds, but CBDA is not as versatile.
 It’s usually extracted by “juicing” plant material, and can be added to foods, drinks, or used in tinctures, concentrated herbal extracts.

 But basically, CBDA is the raw form of CBD.
 And it’s not as easy to find.
 But you can buy it.
 (It has not been studied as much as CBD)

 CBGA, known as cannabigerolic acid, is considered the “mother cannabinoid,” because without it, there is no CBD, CBDA or THC.

 CBGA compounds are similar to other cannabinoids, but it hasn’t been studied nearly as much as the others.
 It’s non-intoxicating.
 Enzymes called synthases are responsible for converting the CBGA into molecules such as THCA, the raw, unactivated molecule that converts to THC after heat is applied.

 Again, you can find this in oils and tinctures online, but it’s harder to find and at times, pretty expensive, because it’s harder to extract.

 “These cannabinoid acids are abundant in hemp and in many hemp extracts,” said lead researcher Richard van Breemen at Oregon State’s Global Hemp Innovation Center in the College of Pharmacy and Linus Pauling Institute.

-“They are not controlled substances like THC, the psychoactive ingredient in marijuana, and have a good safety profile in humans,” he said.
+“They are not controlled substances like THC, the psychoactive ingredient in Cannabis such as hemp, and have a good safety profile in humans,” he said.